 Note: I will do a more careful review of the paper in the next few days.

-If I am trying to loose weight (which I need to at the moment) I want to change the way I think about food, to be stricter with my decisions and not just have small low calorie versions of yummy food.
+If I am trying to lose weight (which I need to at the moment) I want to change the way I think about food, be stricter with my decisions and not just have small low-calorie versions of yummy food.
 LitenEasy is just too enjoyable!
 And as a result I end up eating more each day – slotting in extra food due to the very long hours I am working at the moment.
-Why does another cup of tea and a small snack help with my workload more than water and celery????
+Why do another cup of tea and a small snack help with my workload more than water and celery????

 So what is this sketching diet…and why did I do it originally?

 It all started in 2008!
 As part of my maintenance program for my big weight loss diet (lost 23kg in 5 months) I had to start to keep a food diary and count (mainly carbs) – this seemed like too hard until I thought of drawing my food! (this is not a logical statement I know!)

 Anyway, I had a wonderful time – even though it got rather repetitive after a while – and continued to lose weight.
 The full set is found here

 And then I had another go in 2011:

 Sigh – it would be nice if I could achieve that again now but maybe I will find the discipline to put a little more effort into a stricter diet.
 Once I clear the decks with a few demanding projects maybe I will be able to get a bit more serious.
 Right at the moment this current sketching diet is probably a little more about the sketching part than the diet!